Podia and Thinkific are among the most popular online course platforms for beginners.

 However, Podia’s site builder offers limited customization options.

-You can use different page blocks to create new sections, add images, testimonials, or text sections.
+You can use different page blocks to create new sections, and add images, testimonials, or text sections.
 But you can’t edit every element of the page the way you want.

 Podia offers one standard theme that you can customize to your brand’s needs (with several limitations.)